awaregroup/IIALab/labs/Lab04.md

-# Lab 04 - Introduction to Azure Stream Analytics with Azure IoT Edge
+# Lab 4 – Processing Data at the edge with Azure Stream Analytics

 This lab introduces Azure Stream Analytics with Azure IoT Edge on Windows 10 IoT Enterprise.